tstack/lnav/src/internals/cmd-ref.rst

 :mark
 ^^^^^

-  Toggle the bookmark state for the top line in the current view
+  Toggle the bookmark state for the focused line in the current view

   **See Also**
     :ref:`hide_unmarked_lines`, :ref:`next_mark`, :ref:`prev_mark`